 The various levels of Aural Skills are coordinated with appropriate levels of Music Theory.
-Emphasis is on the development of sight singing and ear training skills: learning solfege; conducting/ counting rhythm patterns; taking rhythmic and melodic dictation; and singing and identifying scales/modes, intervals, chords, and harmonic progressions.
+Emphasis is on the development of sight singing and ear training skills: learning solfege; conducting/counting rhythm patterns; taking rhythmic and melodic dictation; and singing and identifying scales/modes, intervals, chords, and harmonic progressions.
 The computer is used as a learning tool to assist in developing these skills.

-Prerequisite(s): MUS 233, and MUS 209 previously or concurrently
+Prerequisite(s): MUS 233 Pre/Corequisite(s): MUS 209